JHU-PL-Lab/www-fpse/lecture/lists.md

 Let's warm up by writing a few more recursive functions on lists.

-#### Reversing a list
+#### Reversing the elements in a list

 * Since lists are immutable, reverse will create a completely new list.
-* This style of programming is called "Data structure corresponds to control flow" - the program needs to touch and reconstruct the whole data structure as it runs.
+* This style of programming is called "Data structure corresponds to control flow" - the program needs to touch and reconstruct the data structure as it runs.
-* (If you have not heard of the term "control flow" its how the program counter is moving through memory -- the flow of the focus of execution)
+* (If you have not heard of the term "control flow" its how the program counter is moving through program memory -- the flow of the focus of execution)

 ```ocaml
 let rec rev l =